Clashes as fresh anti-government protests hit Hong Kong | DW | 20.10.2019

 A hard core of protesters threw Molotov cocktails at the station's iron gate and into the police station compound.

-Along the route, protesters trashed storefronts, metro stations and started fires, as well as setting up makeshift roadblocks.
+Along the route, protesters trashed storefronts and metro stations, started fires and set up makeshift roadblocks.

 They sang songs and waved placards depicting the Chinese flag as a Nazi swastika.
 A black banner at the front of the protest stated "Five main demands, not one less," referring to their demands of accountability and political rights.